raspberrypilearning/burping-jelly-baby/worksheet.md

 ## Write a program in Python

-The final step to make your jelly baby scream is to write a program in Python; it will detect when you press the jelly baby input device and output the scream sound.
+The final step to make your jelly baby burp is to write a program in Python; it will detect when you press the jelly baby input device and output the burp sound.

 1. To write your Python program you will need to open the python programming environment **IDLE3** from the command line.
 To do this type the following command: